Editorial advisory

 Water Verdict

-St. Lawrence County receives a fair water quality assessment with a grade of B and a score of 68.6 out of 100.
+St. Lawrence County, New York receives a fair water quality assessment with a grade of B and a score of 68.6 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+The county's primary USGS gauge drains roughly 298,800 square miles of upstream watershed, giving local source waters a regional footprint.

 Violation Context

-St. Lawrence County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for St. Lawrence County, New York show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 1.6 violations per 100,000 people served, this rate is relatively low compared to many U.S. counties.
+This compliance record sits alongside an unusually deep monitoring archive: 74,002 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance